Vvercleyen/Woosh/README.md

 The only thing that could use some improvements would be the Reponsiveness of screens.
 On some devices the loginScreen isn't that pretty.

+This is the link to the webapp : https://vvercleyen.github.io/Woosh/